-Family Law offsets
+Family Law payments

-In the case where a benefit payment involves a Payment Split as required under the Family Law Act 1975 (Cth), the Trustee may be required to reduce the amount of your benefit to account for any entitlements to your Spouse or former Spouse.
-Payment Splits paid from your account will be added to the balance of your Offset Account.
+If a benefit payment involves a split as required under the Family Law Act, the Trustee will reduce the amount of your benefit by the amount paid to your spouse or former spouse.
+Payments from your account to your spouse or former spouse will generally be deducted from your Additional Accumulation account if you have one.